kumarankit999/restaurant/README.md

 - Home Page: A welcoming landing page with information about the restaurant, specials, and events.
 - Menu Page: A menu showcasing the variety of dishes and beverages offered by the restaurant.
-- Reservation System: A user-friendly form to enable customers to make table reservations.
 - Contact Page: Contact information and a contact form for customers to get in touch with the restaurant.
 - Responsive Design: The frontend is designed to be mobile-friendly and responsive on various screen sizes.